arangodb/docs/3.10/index.md

 represent many problem domains and solve them with semantic queries and graph analytics.

+## Beyond Graphs

-Not everything is a graph use case, however.
-ArangoDB qualifies as a multi-model database system that lets you equally work with (semi-)structured data in the form of schema-free JSON objects without connecting these objects to form a graph.
+Not everything is a graph use case.
+ArangoDB qualifies as a multi-model database system that lets you equally work with structured, semi-structured, and unstructured data in the form of schema-free JSON objects, without having to connect these objects to form a graph.

 ![Person Mary, Book ArangoDB](images/data-model-document.png)